briatte/computing/computing-tricks-1.md

 ## 9. Don't be an idiot

-> Use your computer and online skills to help yourself and/or others, not to harm yourself and/or others.
+> Use computers and the Web to help, not to harm, yourself and/or others.

 Do not interpret online pseudo-anonymity as a right granted upon you to be a jerk.